What is achondroplasia?

 Each child may have different symptoms.
 Common symptoms may include:

 - Bowed lower legs

-- Extra space between the middle and ring fingers (also called a trident hand.)
+- Short fingers, with extra space between the middle and ring fingers

-- Short spells of slow or stopped breathing (called apnea)
+- Short spells of slow or stopped breathing, especially during sleep (obstructive sleep apnea)

-- Frequent middle ear infections which may lead to hearing loss
+- Frequent ear infections that may lead to hearing loss

 The symptoms of achondroplasia may look like other problems or medical conditions.
 Always consult your child's doctor for a diagnosis.

 The interrupted breathing (obstructed sleep apnea) associated with achondroplasia can increase the risk of sudden infant death syndrome (SIDS).
 Occasionally, a child with achondroplasia may die suddenly in infancy or early childhood during sleep due to compression of the upper end of the spinal cord, which interferes with breathing.

 Achondroplasia can be diagnosed before birth by fetal ultrasound or after birth by complete medical history and physical exam.
 X-ray imaging may be used to detect abnormal bone development.
 A computed tomography (CT) scan or magnetic resonance imaging (MRI) may be used to detect spinal cord compression or evaluate severe muscle weakness.